 Participants are key clients who can tag Favorites from the Event.
 The bride.
 Groom.
 Parents.

 First, add them to your Participants and Registered Guests list.
-We give you space to enter a name, email addresses and notes so that you can easily identify them.
+We give you space to enter a name, email addresses, and notes so you can easily identify them.

-Tip: When you enter their information, we do NOT instantly generate their unique Event links.
-You will need to hit the Save button at the bottom of the page to "solidify" the process and update all the changes you've made to the page.
+Tip: When you enter their information, we do not instantly generate their unique Event links.
+You'll need to hit the Save button at the bottom of the page to "solidify" the process and update all the changes you've made to the page.